wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

   - The MCP server configuration (how it is launched and discovered) is separate from the journal system's own configuration, which is managed via `.mcp-commit-storyrc.yaml` as described elsewhere in this specification.

 ## Key Features
-- MCP server with tools for journal operations (new-entry, summarize, blogify, etc.)
+- MCP server with tools for journal operations (new-entry, add-reflection, init, install-hook)
-- CLI interface for all operations
+- Setup-only CLI interface for initialization and hook installation
 - Journal entries per Git commit, written to daily Markdown files
 - Chat and terminal history collection for context
 - Configurable via .mcp-commit-storyrc.yaml (local and global precedence)